schmanu/ale-blog/src/content/published-work/some-of-my-press-work/index.md

 ![Offset of El Espectador made for BOGOSHORTS](screenshot-2021-02-18-at-21.04.05.png)

 2. Offsets of El Espectador: El Espectador, one of the oldest and more widely read newspaper in Colombia, alongside with the agency I worked for, created special offsets for these events.
-I coordinated, edited and created most of the content of them.
-You can read one [here](https://issuu.com/ficcifestival/docs/ficci57_elespectador), made for the 57th Cartagena International Movie Festival -FICCI-, and another [here](https://issuu.com/movimientobogoshorts/docs/elespectador_14bsff) for the 14th edition of the Bogotá Short Film Festival/Festival de Cortos de Bogotá - BOGOSHORTS. (in Spanish)
+I coordinated, edited, and created most of the content for them.
+You can read one [here](https://issuu.com/ficcifestival/docs/ficci57_elespectador), made for the 57th Cartagena International Movie Festival -FICCI-, and another [here](https://issuu.com/movimientobogoshorts/docs/elespectador_14bsff) for the 14th edition of the Bogotá Short Film Festival/Festival de Cortos de Bogotá - BOGOSHORTS (in Spanish).

 ![FICCI Journal](screenshot-2021-02-18-at-21.01.59.png)

 3. FICCI Journal: for the 56th and 57th edition of the Cartagena International Film Festival - FICCI - I was in charge of coordinating, editing and creating content for the FICCI journal, a daily newspaper containing news and important information about the festival.
-[Here](http://ficcifestival.com/diarios/58bbac18efde6__ficci57_DIARIO_05-03-2017.pdf) you can read one of my favourite editions (in Spanish).
+[Here](http://ficcifestival.com/diarios/58bbac18efde6__ficci57_DIARIO_05-03-2017.pdf) you can read one of my favorite editions (in Spanish).